KeeganNaidoo/KeeganNaidoo/README.md

 Aspiring Game Developer & Designer
 ----------------------------------

-* 🌍  I'm based in South Africa
+* 🌍  I'm based in Johannesburg, South Africa
 * ✉️  You can contact me at [keegz.naidoo@outlook.com](mailto:keegz.naidoo@outlook.com)
+* I’m an aspiring game developer who transforms ideas into immersive experiences.
+During my time at vega, I’ve honed my skills in crafting captivating 2D and 3D games that blend stunning visuals with engaging gameplay.
+My journey is driven by a love for storytelling, a knack for problem-solving, and a relentless curiosity to push the boundaries of what games can achieve.

 ### Skills